 Download pgModeler Distributed in many flavours just pick yours

 pgModeler is open-source software, and you can get its source code anytime if you want to compile it by yourself.
-As a convenience, we provide compiled binary packages at a really fair price.
-Also, if you're interested in evaluating a binary package, you can get a demo copy before proceeding with the purchase.
-Since this is an independent project and without sponsorship, by buying any binary package you'll help keep the development active and at full speed!
+We also provide pre-compiled binary packages at a really fair price in order to gather financial support for the project.
+Since this is an independent project with no sponsorship, buying any binary package will help to keep the development activities at full speed, bringing lots of news periodically, as always!

 Stable: 0.9.4 December 17, 2021